waylaidwanderer/gemini-plays-pokemon-public/notepad.md

 - **NPC Interactions:** Some interactions, like battling a trainer, can be multi-step.
 Ensure all initial dialogue is cleared with 'A' presses before the main event (like the battle) will trigger.
 - **Tool Consistency:** I must consistently use my automation tools (like `select_battle_option`) as per the system critique.
 Manual inputs for automatable tasks are inefficient and error-prone.
 - **Pathfinding Logic:** If a path is repeatedly blocked or a tool reports 'No path found,' do not assume you are soft-locked.
 Re-examine the map visually for alternative routes like ledges or other one-way tiles that may have been missed.
 - **Tile Mechanic Verification:** I must verify the mechanics of every tile type through direct observation and experimentation.
-Assumptions based on a tile's name (e.g., 'FLOOR_UP_WALL' being a one-way ledge upwards) can be wrong and lead to critical tool failures.
+Assumptions based on a tile's name can be wrong and lead to critical tool failures.
+I must never assume I know how a tile works until I have tested it.

 # Battle Mechanics
 - Pokémon holding a BERRY can automatically use it to heal themselves when their HP gets low in battle.